EdMasterdev/EdMasterdev/README.md

 - 👋 Hi, I’m @EdMasterdev
 - 👀 I’m interested in videogames and programing in general
-- 🌱 I’m currently learning c code
-- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ig: edu_ams08
+- 📫 How to reach me ig: edmaestre0801@gmail.com

 <!---
 EdMasterdev/EdMasterdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.